 - Follow up if issues were found in your baby’s newborn hearing test.

 - Your baby might need a hearing screening if they don’t react to loud sounds.

 - Your baby might need a hearing screening if they don’t respond when you say their name, after about 6 months old.

 Help with Vision Issues

-- Your baby might need vision screening if their eyes turn in or out, or if their eyes don’t follow objects together.
+- Your baby might need vision screening if their eyes turn in or out after 4 months, or if their eyes don’t follow objects together.

-- Regular vision screenings can find eye problems that don’t have any symptoms.
+- Regular vision screenings by your baby’s health care provider can find eye problems that don’t have any symptoms.

 - Children can also get an exam from an eye doctor to check for any vision problems.

 Learn more about vision health at Eyes on Learning.